-You probably know the start time of a command/process and how long a process is running in Unix-like systems.
-But, how do you when did it end and/or what is the total time taken by the command/process to complete?
-Well, It’s easy!
-On Unix-like systems, there is a utility named ‘GNU time’ that is specifically designed for this purpose.
+You probably know the start time of a command/process and how long a process is running in Linux and Unix-like systems.
+But, how do you know when did the command or process is ended?
+How would you what is the total time taken by the command/process to complete?
+Well, It's easy!
+On Unix-like systems, there is a utility named 'GNU time' that is specifically designed for this purpose.
 Using Time utility, we can easily measure the total execution time of a command or program in Linux operating systems.
-Good thing is ‘time’ command comes preinstalled in most Linux distributions, so you don’t have to bother with installation.
+Good thing is 'time' command comes preinstalled in most Linux distributions, so you don't have to bother with installation.

 Find The Execution Time Of A Command Or Process In Linux